Physio For Lower Back Pain

 A full assessment of the lower back, spine, hips, legs and feet is always carried out so that the underlying causes of your pain can be accurately pinpointed and an effective treatment plan can be tailored to your needs.

-Ongoing back problems are often connected to an imbalance in the muscles supporting the spine caused by movements and positions you use daily.
-Your Physiotherapist will help you to correct the issues with a comprehensive program of strengthening, stretching and rehabilitating exercises and functional movements.
+Ongoing back problems are often connected to an imbalance in the muscles supporting the spine caused by daily movements and positions.
+Your Physiotherapist will help you correct the issues with a comprehensive program of strengthening, stretching, rehabilitating exercises, and functional movements.

 Joint Mobilization

-Hip stiffness or lack of mobility can be at the root of lower back pain.
-Your Physiotherapist can help restore the full range of motion in your hips using passive movement techniques to mobilize your joints.
+Hip stiffness or lack of mobility can be the root of lower back pain.
+Your Physiotherapist can help restore the full range of motion in your hips by mobilizing your joints using passive movement techniques.

-Trigger Points are areas of shortened muscles which can contribute to referred pain or muscular imbalance.
-The myofascial system is a thin layer of connective tissue that surrounds the brain, spinal cord, muscles, joints and all your organs.
-It can be restricted as a result of injury or poor posture.
+Trigger Points are areas of shortened muscles that can contribute to referred pain or muscular imbalance.
+The myofascial system is a thin layer of connective tissue that surrounds the brain, spinal cord, muscles, joints, and all your organs.
+It can be restricted by injury or poor posture.
+Physio is also used to help release these “knots” and restrictions and bring balance back to your spine, treating lower back pain.

 Acupuncture

-Acupuncture involves the insertion of needles into the top layers of the skin to stimulate specific points.
-It can help restore blood flow bring relief for many types of back pain.
+Acupuncture involves inserting needles into the top layers of the skin to stimulate specific points.
+It can help restore blood flow and bring relief for many types of back pain.

 Physio Supervised Exercise Program